Jamesbarford/avl-tree/README.md

 Run `make` and then run `./tests.out`

 ## TODO:
-- `avlTreeRemove` method that returns a node to be freed by the caller
+- `avlRemove` method that returns a node to be freed by the caller
-- `avlTreeForEach` make the callback method to return an int to break the loop
+- `avlForEach` make the callback method to return an int to break the loop
 - create stack based iteration
 - more comprehensive test suite
 - Better print function